North British Locomotive Company: Steam locomotives

 Between 1903 and 1959, NBL supplied many locomotives of various classes to Egyptian State Railways.
 They included 40 of the 545 class 2-6-0 in 1928.

 Between 1921 and 1925, NBL supplied New Zealand Government Railways with 85 NZR AB class locomotives.
 The whole fleet of AB class engines numbered 143, as built, of which 141 entered service.
 Two were lost at sea (see below).

 In 1935, NBL supplied six Palestine Railways P class 4-6-0 locomotives to haul main line trains between Haifa and the Suez Canal.

 In 1939, NBL supplied 40 4-8-2 locomotives to the New Zealand Railways Department (NZR J class); some of which were later converted to JB class oilburners.
 In 1951 NBL supplied another 16 JA class, though these did not have the American-style streamlining of the J class.
 Together with its predecessor firms, North British supplied about a quarter of the steam locomotives used by the NZR.

 In 1949, South African Railways bought more than 100 2-8-4 locomotives from NBL and these became the Class 24; some operated tourist trains on the George-Knysna line until 2000.
 Additionally South Africa also purchased some of its Class 25, 4-8-4 engines from the company between 1953 and 1955.
 These successful engines with various in-service modifications survived until the end of steam in South Africa in 1992.
 NBL also introduced the Modified Fairlie locomotive in 1924.
 In total South Africa purchased over 2,000 locomotives from the North British Locomotive Company.

 As of January 2010, Umgeni Steam Railway operates SAR Class 3BR engine 1486, (NBL 19690 of 1912) and now named "Maureen", on the line between Kloof and Inchanga, a distance of about 23.5 km.
-She hauls vintage sightseeing trains some coaches of which date back to 1908.
+She hauls vintage sightseeing trains with some coaches of which date back to 1908.

 In 1953, RENFE in Spain acquired 25 2-8-2 locomotives from the North British Locomotive Company.
 One example, 141F 2111 (Works No. 26975 of 1952) is preserved in working order.

 Locomotives made for railways in Ireland included the Great Northern Railway (Ireland) (Q Class); Great Southern and Western Railway (211 class); Midland Great Western Railway (Class B) and Northern Counties Committee (Class U2).